League of Legends World Championship: 2014

 The 2014 World Championship featured 16 teams competing for a $2.13 million prize pool, with 14 teams qualifying from the primary League of Legends regions (China, Europe, North America, Korea and Taiwan/SEA) and two international wildcard teams.
 Riot stopped numbering seasons and instead simply used the year for the 2014 and future championships.

-The group stage began 18 September in Taipei and concluded 28 September in Singapore with eight teams advancing to the bracket stage.
+The group stage began on 18 September in Taipei and concluded on 28 September in Singapore with eight teams advancing to the bracket stage.
 The bracket stage started on 3 October in Busan, South Korea, and concluded on 19 October with the grand final hosted at the 45,000-seats Seoul World Cup Stadium, where South Korean team Samsung Galaxy White beat the Chinese team Star Horn Royal Club to become the 2014 League of Legends world champions.
 Support player Cho "Mata" Se-hyeong was named the tournament most valuable player (MVP).

 American band Imagine Dragons contributed the theme song "Warriors" for the tournament, and performed live on the grand final stage in South Korea.
 All games were made available for free via live streaming.

-The 2014 World Championship games were streamed live by 40 broadcast partners, and cast in 19 languages.
+The 2014 World Championship games were streamed live by 40 broadcast partners and cast in 19 languages.
 The grand final was watched by 27 million people, with concurrent viewership peaking at over 11 million viewers.